5thDimensionalVader/comfy-policy-app/README.md

 ## Installation

 1. Clone the repository using `https://github.com/5thDimensionalVader/comfy-policy-app.git`.
 2. Run `composer install` to install the dependencies.
-Also run `npm install && npm run build` to install the dependencies for the frontend.
+Also run `npm install && npm run build` to install the dependencies and build for the frontend.
-3. Create a `.env` file in the root directory based on the `.env.example` file.
+3. Create an `.env` file in the root directory based on the `.env.example` file.
 4. Run `php artisan migrate` to create the database tables.
 5. To seed the database, run `php artisan db:seed --class=PolicySeeder` for policies and `php artisan db:seed --class=UserSeeder` for users.
 6. Run the new `composer run dev` to start the development server for both Laravel and Vite.